Thirty Times A Minute, Video Projection

-August 17, 2018 Large Scale Outdoor Video Projection at CSU
+August 17, 2018 Large Scale Outdoor Video Projection on CSU Campus, Public Welcome

 8:45 pm – 11 pm

-August 18, 2018 Large Scale Outdoor Video Projection at Museum of Art in Old Town Fort Collins
+August 18, 2018 Large Scale Outdoor Video Projection at Museum of Art in Old Town at Oak Street Plaza, Fort Collins

 8:45 pm – 11 pm